 - Height 6' 0", Weight 190 lb.

-Henderson Alvarez made his major league debut when he was 21 years old.
+Henderson Álvarez made his major league debut when he was 21 years old.
+He was an All-Star at 24, but arm maladies stalled his career shortly thereafter.

-Alvarez began 2010 5-3 with a 3.19 ERA for the Dunedin Blue Jays and was picked for the 2010 Futures Game.
+Álvarez began 2010 5-3 with a 3.19 ERA for the Dunedin Blue Jays and was picked for the 2010 Futures Game.
 He did not fare well in that contest.
 Entering in the bottom of the 5th with a 2-1 deficit, he relieved Julio Teheran with the game still within reach.
 He began by allowing a Dee Gordon single, then got Mike Moustakas to ground into a double play.
-Alex Liddi made an error to put Mike Trout aboard, then Alvarez served up a single to Eric Hosmer.
-Hank Conger then took him deep for a 3-run blast.
-Alvarez recovered to get PH Ben Revere on a grounder.
+Alex Liddi made an error to put Mike Trout aboard, then Álvarez served up a single to Eric Hosmer.
+Hank Conger promptly took him deep for a 3-run blast. Álvarez recovered to get pinch hitter Ben Revere on a grounder.
 He would be relieved the next frame by Stolmy Pimentel.
 For the summer, he finished 8-7 with a 4.33 ERA.
-Baseball America rated him as having the best changeup in the Florida State League and as the loop's #12 prospect, between Adieny Hechavarria and Adam Warren.
+Baseball America rated him having the best changeup in the Florida State League and the loop's #12 prospect, between Adeiny Hechavarria and Adam Warren.

-In 2012, Alvarez made the Blue Jays' starting rotation out of spring training.
+In 2012, Álvarez made the Blue Jays' starting rotation out of spring training.
 On May 4th, he threw his first career shutout, defeating the Los Angeles Angels of Anaheim, 4-0 on 5 hits.
-He was the only member of the team's opening day rotation not to struggle with injuries or inconsistency during the year, logging in 31 starts with a record of 9-14, 4.85.
+He was the only member of the team's Opening Day rotation not to struggle with injuries or inconsistency during the year, logging 31 starts with a record of 9-14, 4.85.
 While the record and ERA were only so-so, the Jays were pleased with his ability not to miss a turn and his 187 1/3 innings pitched.
-However, with only 79 strikeouts - a mere 3.8 per 9 innings - there was serious doubt about his ability to remain a major league starter over the longer term, even if he still had some room to improve at only 22.
-In the end the Jays deemed him expendable, as they included him in a package of mainly young players they sent to the Miami Marlins on November 13th in return for a haul of higher-priced veterans.
-Accompanying Alvarez to Miami were IFs Yunel Escobar and Adeiny Hechavarria, C Jeff Mathis as well as three minor league prospects, while the Jays received SS Jose Reyes, Ps Mark Buehrle and Josh Johnson, C John Buck and IF/OF Emilio Bonifacio in the blockbuster deal.
+With only 79 strikeouts - a mere 3.8 per 9 innings - there was serious doubt about his ability to remain a major league starter over the longer term, even if he still had some room to improve at only 22.
+In the end the Jays deemed him expendable, as they included him in a package of players they sent to the Miami Marlins on November 13th in return for a haul of higher-priced veterans.
+Accompanying Álvarez to Miami were infielders Yunel Escobar and Adeiny Hechavarria, catcher Jeff Mathis as well as three minor league prospects, while the Jays received shortstop Jose Reyes, pitchers Mark Buehrle and Josh Johnson, catcher John Buck and utility man Emilio Bonifacio in the blockbuster deal.

-However, things dod not go well at for Henderson in 2015.
-He made only 4 starts for Miami, losing all 4 with an ERA of 6.45, made two stints on the disabled list because of a shoulder injury, and finally was operated on July 28th, definitely ending his season.
-In the Fall, the Marlins declined to offer him a contract for the following season, making him a free agent.
+Things did not go well at for Henderson in 2015.
+He made only 4 starts for Miami, losing all 4 with an ERA of 6.45, made two stints on the disabled list because of a shoulder injury, and finally was operated on July 28th, definitively ending his season.
+In the fall, the Marlins declined to offer him a contract for 2016, making him a free agent.
 On December 28th, he signed a one-year deal with the Oakland Athletics and was immediately added to the major league roster.
+He only pitched 11 times in 2016, all of them in the minors, combining for a record of 1-1, 4.09 and logging just 33 innings.
+He became a free agent again after the season, but did not find a team immediately, as he was still recovering, and he pitched for the independent Long Island Ducks in the meantime, going 2-1, 3.09 in 7 starts.
+The Philadelphia Phillies signed him on August 22, 2017, just in time for him to make 3 starts in Triple A for the Lehigh Valley IronPigs, for whom he went 2-0, 2.84.
+He showed enough to make his return to the majors on September 17th, but he gave up 4 runs in 5 innings to be charged with a 6-3 loss the Athletics.
+He made two more appearances before becoming a free agent.

 - NL All-Star (2014)